jimkay001/CourseraCleaningDataProject/README.md

 The Course Project consists of the following files found in this repository:

 - README.md - this file
-- CodeBook.md - A detailed description of the solution.
+- CodeBook.md - A description of the contents of the tidy data set.
 - run_analysis.R - The required R code needed to satisfy the assignment.

 The Assignment